 The battery life is good, as is the case with most of the cameras here: if you set this camera to take 35 night pictures and 35 day pictures every 24 hrs. the Covert battery will last for over ten months, impressive to say the least.

 - Dimensions: 5.5″ x 4″ x 3″

 - Detection Range: 60 ft.

 - Detection circuit is average

-The name sounds right for a solid trail cam, and the Elite certainly lives up to it.
+The name sounds right for the best pick, and the Elite certainly lives up to it.
 Compared to the 2015 Strike Force HD, the Elite has a quicker picture trigger speed (0.65 s. vs. 0.88 s.) and faster video trigger speed as well (1.04 s. vs. 1.51 s.), and the night video length has been doubled from 10 seconds to 20 seconds.

-The Elite sports a camo pattern and the setup should be familiar if you’ve used these types of camera in your longbow or .22lr hunting adventures before.
+The Elite sports a camo pattern and the setup should be familiar if you’ve used these types of camera before.
 The SD card overwrite is one of the new design elements and the dynamic video is great for trail videos.
 At the camera’s rear is a bracket for a python cable lock.

 The picture quality is excellent and images taken during the day are top notch and the color just right.
 The pictures taken at night are also good with the contrast clearly defined.
 Unlike those shot with other trail cameras, there is no whiteout here and the edges look fine whether it’s day or night.

 The video resolution is as sharp as those on previous models, but the big difference here is the dynamic video or smart video technology.
 When you activate this, the Elite will record videos as long as activity is sensed in front of it.
 If there is no activity for 4 seconds, the Elite stops recording.